Hishamdmacaraya/100-Days-Phyton-Code-Challenge/README.md

 ## Day 2: Restaurant Bill Calculator
 For day 2 of my #100DaysOfCode challenge, I made a simple restaurant bill calculator that calculates total payment due, total tax due, and splits the bill for multiple payors.

-## Day 3: Day 3: Simple BMI Calculator
+## Day 3: Simple BMI Calculator
 A simple python code that computes BMI.

+## Day 4:
+I made an updated version of my simple BMI calculator for US audience.
+It also has the BMI table from the CDC.